 Benefits of ERP and tax automation upgrades go beyond ROI

-An ERP upgrade in concert with tax compliance automation can generate positive ROI in terms of money, time, resources and risk reduction.
-One of the major benefi ts is eliminating the manual updating of tax rates.
+An ERP upgrade in concert with tax compliance automation can generate positive return on investment in terms of money, time, resources, and risk reduction.
+One of the major benefits is eliminating the manual updating of tax rates.
 Some SaaS solutions offer a remotely hosted tax content and rules engine that connects into your business systems and automatically updates tax data in real time for accurate rate calculation.
-The best systems also handle returns fi ling and digital exemption certifi cate management.
+The best systems also handle returns filing and digital exemption certificate management.

-However, gaining effi ciencies through automation is table stakes.
-A key benefi t of ERP and sales tax automation transformation lies in having the ability to inform how sales tax trends will impact the business.
+However, gaining efficiencies through automation is table stakes.
+A key benefit of ERP and sales tax automation transformation is the ability to inform how sales tax trends will impact the business.
 Detailed analysis of where the company is doing business and paying sales taxes is essential in understanding how expanding to a new geography or adding new products could impact the company’s tax liability, among other key decision drivers.

 Platforms such as those available from Avalara, a leading provider of cloud-native automated tax compliance solutions, open up the possibilities to enhance the customer experience.
 A few examples:

-- A real-time application that is fast and accurate is critical, because if customers have to wait too long for the sales tax calculation (and shipping), they’ll leave the website and the sale is lost.
+- A real-time application that’s fast is critical because if customers must wait too long for the sales tax calculation (and shipping), they’ll leave the website and the sale is lost.

-- A built-in address verification feature, which reduces the possibility of shipping an item to an invalid address.
+- A built-in address verification feature reduces the possibility of shipping an item to an invalid address.